2023 Solar Incentives Guide for South Orange Village, NJ - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-Solar incentives encourage people to make the switch to renewable energy by offering financial incentives that lower the burden of solar panel installation and use.
-These incentives can include cash back, upfront discounts or monthly credits towards your utility bill.
-Some incentives are given by the federal government, some by the New Jersey government and some by your specific utility company, county or municipality.
-Categories of solar incentives include:
+Solar incentives are designed to encourage people to switch to renewable energy by offering financial incentives that lower the burden of solar panel installation and use.
+Solar incentives can include cash back, upfront discounts or monthly credits towards your utility bill.
+Some incentives are given by the federal government, some by the state of New Jersey and some by your utility company, county or municipality.
+You might qualify for any of the following types of solar incentives:

 Best Regional Coverage